klux21/callback_printf/README.txt

 characters and l4 for 4 bytes wide unicode characters.
 For the floating point formats a, A, e, E, f, F, g and G the prefix L for long double arguments is supported.
-Additionally a special prefix for specifying the numeric floating point base is supported.
+Additionally a special prefix for specifying a specific numeric base of integer or floating point numbers is supported.
 It's r0 for base 10, r1 for base 16 and r2 ... r9 for the bases 2 til 9.
-Instead of a digit an asterisk * can be specified as well.
+Instead of a numeric value an asterisk * can be specified as well.
-In that case the base needs to be specified by an additional argument of type int just before the floating point value.
-The highest supported numeric base for floating points is 36.
+In that case the base needs to be specified by an additional argument of type int just before the integer or floating specifier or it's optional length specifier.
+The highest supported numeric base is 36.
-Exponents for bases higher than 14 are prefixed by a tilde (~) istead of the letter 'e' which becomes a member of the regular digits of those bases.
+Floating point exponents for bases higher than 14 are prefixed by a tilde (~) istead of the letter 'e' which becomes a member of the regular digits of those bases.
 An interesting feature is the unintentional and very fast generic mantisse and exponent calculation for the different numeric base systems that enables the support of all of those numeric systems.